Read past flashbacks:-

 - I love World War 2 movies and I did a take on the top 5 World War 2 movies that I have seen – some of them are simply classics!

-- What is anti corruption agency in Malaysia and how effective it has been to root out the corruption from all levels of administration in this country?
+- What is the anti-corruption agency in Malaysia and how effective it has been to root out the corruption from all levels of administration in this country?
 Actually based on the current track record and number of big fish caught, it has been nothing but shameful or we yet to see the best of them?

 - I met an African who was flying over to Malaysia for a certificate in English and had all elements of deceit and fraud all over him – why fly to Malaysia when it is cheaper and better to get the same certificate from a nearby country?